 Employees who are activated into the armed forces under Title 10 or who serve in reserve status under Title 32 of the United States Code are entitled to leave without pay pursuant to federal and state law, and subject to subsection 1.2.

 Employees are also covered under the federal Uniformed Services Employment and Reemployment Rights Act, 38 USC Sec.
 4301 et. seq., which provides that members of the uniformed services are entitled to leave without pay and to reemployment rights upon return to civilian employment.
 The time requirements for reporting back to work after completion of service vary depending upon the length of the leave, and can be found at 38 USC Sec.
 4312.

+Military leave may only be used in place of regularly scheduled work hours and shall not cause overtime.

 Military Leave - Students